We Are All Blue

 - Motswana: Africa, Dream Again, the individual play with author's introduction: paperback direct from The Mantle or on Amazon | Kindle

-- Available through Ingram
+- Available through Ingram or SPD.

 Blue, Black and White (2011), the longest running one-man show in Botswana’s history, was the first-ever Botswana play staged off-Broadway in New York City, where Molosi won a best actor award.
 BBW is about the country’s first democratically-elected president, Sir Seretse Khama, and his interracial, transformative marriage.
 Winner of several awards, the play has been performed around the world.